putsan/vue_films-app/README.md

 Also, you may use the search field to find interesting movies [ENTER for looking].

 ## Project preview by the [link](https://putsan.github.io/vue_films-app/)
-Technology stack: Vue / Scss
+Technology stack: Vue / JS / HTML / Scss
 ___

 ## Project setup